 Pick up some cheung fun, steamed Hong Kong-style rice noodle rolls, at Sun Hing Lung Co. (get there before 4 p.m.) or at one of the street carts around the neighborhood.
 Ask for toppings of ground pork and scallions, and don't skimp on the hot sauce.

 Want something more meaty?
-How about beef and pork jerky, sweet and charred at Malaysia Beef Jerky or chewy and spiced at New Beef King.
+How about beef and pork jerky, sweet and charred at Malaysia Beef Jerky.
 Or kebabs—you'll see small kebab carts all around, but the cumin-lamb skewers (a buck each) at Xin Jiang Prosperity Kebabs are tops.

 You should also take advantage of the neighborhood's bounty of fresh handmade tofu at shops like Sun Hing Lung Co. or 212 Grand Food Corp (they do good takeout greens as well).
 When you get tofu this fresh and naturally sweet, you understand why people eat it like dessert.